cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 **Tradeoff:** Prompt v1 should be **short and permissive**.
 I tighten constraints when I see **repeatable failure modes**: stricter output shape, more thinking budget on a specific section, few-shot examples for the brittle part.
 If the agent **follows instructions**, prompt iteration is usually enough for a while.

 Then I hit tasks where **prompting could not help**.
 I wanted answers that reflected **current recall campaigns or regional bulletins** stored in internal systems.
 The model had **no tool to read that world**.
-No amount of wording fixes **missing capability**.
+No prompt rewrite substitutes for **missing capability**.

-**Correct move:** **Add tools** (search internal knowledge, fetch structured records, execute code, validate in an environment) rather than polishing the system prompt.
+**Correct move:** **Add tools** (search internal knowledge, fetch structured records, execute code, validate in an environment).
+Polishing the system prompt rarely closes a capability gap on its own.
 After I wired a handful of tools, behavior changed qualitatively: the model **chose** tools, chained them, and “agentic” behavior **emerged** without a bespoke planner, because the **actions** were finally available.

 **Product framing:** Prompts tune **how** the model uses what it has.
 Tools change **what it can know and do**.